lambci/serverless-actions/README.md

 3. Familiar, well-documented build specs 📃
 4. Use thousands of plugins/actions from the GH community 🏙

-## Source code
+## Project Philosophy

+1. Don't reinvent the UI – stay in GitHub as much as possible.
+Organizations don't want yet-another tool to login to, and context-switching is a productivity killer.
+2. Reducing build times is the goal.
+Serverless technologies are the means via fast start times and massive parallelization, but they can also be paired with vertical scaling (eg GPU CodeBuild instances).
-All the code that runs on your resources is open source.
-This includes the [GitHub Actions runner](https://github.com/actions/runner) and all the "glue"  necessary for invoking it (will be released soon).
+3. All the software that runs your builds should be open-source.
+This includes the [GitHub Actions runner](https://github.com/actions/runner) and all the "glue"  necessary for invoking it (to be released soon).
+4. Be a hub for all serverless-CI related resources.
+Serverless environments differ from traditional environments – typically they're more constrained in disk space.
+Provide guidance on how to operate in this context, including creating and curating Actions that work in these environments.

 ## Security